anoush24/ai-agent-intern-test/README.md

 ## 8. Known Limitations

-- **Generation variance:** `temperature=0` reduces but does not eliminate output variation on the shared Groq endpoint.
+- **1.Generation variance:** `temperature=0` reduces but does not eliminate output variation on the shared Groq endpoint.
   **Improvement:** Use dedicated/self-hosted inference for strict consistency.

-- **Exact-phrase evaluation sensitivity:** The agent can produce a correct, well-grounded answer that is semantically equivalent to the expected response but still fail an evaluation when the case checks for a specific phrase or wording.
+- **2.Exact-phrase evaluation sensitivity:** The agent can produce a correct, well-grounded answer that is semantically equivalent to the expected response but still fail an evaluation when the case checks for a specific phrase or wording.
 This is a limitation of the current heuristic-based evaluation rather than the underlying answer quality.
 **Improvement:** Use semantic matching or concept-level assertions alongside exact-phrase checks.

-- **Transient API failures:** Groq requests can still fail after retries.
+- **3.Transient API failures:** Groq requests can still fail after retries.
   **Improvement:** Add a circuit breaker and/or fallback model.

-- **Single-round tool calling:** The agent currently supports one tool-calling round per turn.
+- **4.Single-round tool calling:** The agent currently supports one tool-calling round per turn.
   **Improvement:** Add multi-step tool orchestration if future tools require it.

-- **Unbounded session history:** Conversation history is not currently summarized or truncated.
+- **5.Unbounded session history:** Conversation history is not currently summarized or truncated.
   **Improvement:** Add token-aware history truncation/summarization.

-- **Malformed order IDs:** Invalid IDs are treated as formatting issues rather than automatic escalation.
+- **6.Malformed order IDs:** Invalid IDs are treated as formatting issues rather than automatic escalation.
   **Improvement:** Confirm whether malformed IDs should trigger handoff.

+- **7.LLM API quota:** Development and evaluation were performed using Groq's Free Tier, which is subject to request and token rate limits.
+Repeated evaluation runs could therefore exhaust the available quota and temporarily prevent further API calls.
+  **Improvement:** A production deployment would use a dedicated paid-tier configuration with appropriate rate limits, usage monitoring, and fallback handling.

 ## 9. AI Coding Tools Used